spacemeat/humon/README.md

 **Dicts are enclosed in {curly braces}.**
 Each dict entry must be a key:node pair.
 The node can be of any kind.
 Each key in a dict must be a string, and unique within the dict.
 There is no delimiting syntax between key:object pairs; just whitespace (maybe including commas).

-**Keys must be strings.**
-They can be numbers of course, but that's just a string to Humon.
-As written, a key as a token must be a sequence of value characters, quoted or unquoted, with the same rules as value node strings.

 **Values are strings.**
-A value is a contiguous non-punctuation, non-whitespace string of characters, or a quoted string of characters.
+A value is a contiguous non-punctuation, non-whitespace string of Unicode characters, or a quoted string of Unicode characters.

 For non-quoted values, the first whitespace or punctuation character encountered ends the string, and begins a new token.
 This obviously includes newlines.
+Quotes that are encountered within the string are included with it, and are not matched against any other quotes later in the string.

 You can use any quote character (`'`, `"`, `` ` ``) to begin a string.
 It doesn't matter which you use, as they all work the same way.
 A quoted string value starts after the quote, and ends just before the next corresponding, *unescaped* quote.
 The string can contain backslash-escaped quotes, like in most programming languages, and treats other kinds of quotes as characters: